openebs-archive/openebs-docs/docs/setupstorageclasses.md

 ### Storage Class for Provisioning cStor

 A new OpenEBS component called Storage Pool Claim (SPC) watcher has been introduced.
 This allows you to define an SPC name, for example,  `cstor-sparse-pool`.
 Pools will be created with the specified SPC name and the desired number of replicas specified in the `ReplicaCount`.
 The PVC that uses the storage class will create cStor volumes on the specified pools.
+ReplicaCount mentioning under StorageClass will create replicas of OpenEBS volume.

-The default cStor storage class is as follows:
+The sample cStor storage class is as follows:

 ```
 ---